Some Sugar Valley families have an issue with the Penns Valley Area School District

 It’s not just Sugar Valley

-Administrators at Sugar Valley have been in talks with administrators at Penns Valley Area.
+Administrators at Sugar Valley have been in talks with Penns Valley Area administrators.

 “It’s something we’ve tried to handle with them but not sure they’re willing,” Kennedy said.
 “There’s only so much we can do.”